kinode-dao/kinode-book/src/networking_protocol.md

 Therefore, all nodes must have robust access to the onchain PKI, meaning: multiple backup options and multiple pathways to read onchain data.
 Because it may take time for a new networking key to proliferate to all nodes, (anywhere from seconds to days depending on chain indexing access) a node that changes its networking key should expect downtime immediately after doing so.

-Nodes that wish to make direct connections must post an IP and port onchain.The registry contract has one IP slot per node, which the owner address of a node can update at will.
+Nodes that wish to make direct connections must post an IP and port onchain.
+The registry contract has one IP slot per node, which the owner address of a node can update at will.
 The contract has four port slots, one each for WebSockets (`ws`), TCP, UDP, and WebTransport (`wt`).
 Each port slot can be updated individually by the owner address of a node.
 Indirect nodes must leave these slots blank, and instead fill out a `routing` field, which contains a list of nodes that are allowed and expected to route messages to them.